 The IJB faces ongoing financial pressures due to increasing needs, funding constraints and the cost pressures faced by the two partners.
 Both partners have budgeted for required savings within their respective organisations.
-We propose to conclude that the IJB is a going concern as a result of the Integration Scheme and the financial sustainability of the partners, together with the £1.3 million risk fund held by the IJB, however, at the time of drafting internal technical consultation regarding going concern is incomplete (page 8).
+We have concluded that the IJB is a going concern as a result of the Integration Scheme and the financial sustainability of the partners, together with the £2.5 million risk fund and other reserves held by the IJB.
 We are satisfied that the annual refreshing of a five year medium term financial framework helps the IJB to plan for future pressures, and it supports officers in discussions of future budget settlements.
-At the same time we note that the savings target for the 2019-20 was not achieved and the IJB had to use its risk fund in the year (reserves).
-Additional risks and uncertainty, including future financial sustainability are created by the COIVD-19 impact.